 In addition to inelastic scattering processes, resonances in chemical reactive collisions in the low collision energy regime have been discussed.
 An important benchmark system for reaction resonances, discussed in the article, is the F+H2 to HF+H reaction, which is a major source of HF formation in interstellar clouds (ISC).

-The F+H2 reaction is known to have a significant reaction barrier (629 cm-1), therefore its reactivity should be negligible at the temperature near absolute zero.
-Understanding the HF formation mechanism through this reaction at the cold temperatures is important, which can help to determine hydrogen column density in space.
+The F+H2 reaction is known to have a significant reaction barrier (629 cm-1), therefore its reactivity should be negligible at a temperature near absolute zero.
+Understanding the HF formation mechanism through this reaction at cold temperatures is important, which can help to determine hydrogen column density in space.

 With the improved molecular crossed beam apparatus, the F reaction and H2 have been studied as low as 14 K (9.8 cm-1) at the State Key Laboratory of Molecular Reaction Dynamics, DICP.
 A clear resonance peak at the collision energy of ~40 cm-1 has been discovered, which is found responsible for the enhanced reactivity near absolute zero temperature from the detailed dynamics analysis on an accurate PES.
 Because of the resonance enhanced quantum tunneling, this reaction should have unusually high reactivity at temperature below 1 K.